UPS Truck Accident Attorneys

 Legal Options For Individuals Injured In A Collision With A UPS Vehicle

-Rosenfeld Injury Lawyers offer no obligation legal consultations to victims of a UPS truck accident in the Chicago area.
-The law firm reviews merits of the claim and specific details before recommending the best course of action to pursue a legal claim against UPS and any third party that are legally liable.
-Our Illinois truck accident attorneys offer diligent care and aggressive action to ensure your maximum recovery.
+Rosenfeld Injury Lawyers offer no-obligation legal consultations to victims of a UPS truck accident in the Chicago area.
+The law firm reviews merits of the claim and specific details before recommending the best course of action to pursue a legal claim against UPS and any third party that is legally liable.
+Our Illinois truck accident attorneys offer constant care and aggressive effort to ensure your maximum recovery.
 Contact us today.